LiliVargha/Public-Transfers-TG-/README.md

 Lili Vargha, Bernhard Binder-Hammer, Gretchen Donehower, and Tanja Istenič: Visualizing Economic Lifecycles.
 European NTA Meeting, 15 November 2022.

 ## Future versions will
+- Include gender specific results for EU countries and maybe also for other countries.
 - Include newest NTA data.
 - Use different ordering (for example by continents).
+-